laelise/4i-explainer/README.md

 ## Citing this

-If it's useful in a talk or a course, a link is plenty.
+If it's useful in a talk or a course, a link with the author's name is plenty.
 If you'd rather cite it formally, see `CITATION.cff` — GitHub renders a "Cite this repository" button from it.

 > Bailey LE. *4i, explained interactively.* 2026. https://laelise.github.io/4i-explainer/